segmentio/analytics-angular/README.md

 > **Tip!** Other handlers might be better for other situations.
 You can see the [Angular docs on event handlers](https://angular.io/guide/user-input) for more information.

-### Track Calls with Lifecycle Methods
+### Track Calls with Lifecycle Hooks
-[Lifecycle methods](https://angular.io/guide/user-input) are also great for tracking particular events, and in fact we used a lifecycle method in Step 2 to track page component loads.
+[Lifecycle hooks](https://angular.io/guide/user-input) are also great for tracking particular events, and in fact we used a lifecycle hook in Step 2 to track page component loads.
 For example, if you want to track components that are conditionally rendered from a parent component or a [`*ngIf`](https://angular.io/api/common/NgIf) conditional, then you can use `ngOnInit` to trigger a `track` event:

 ```javascript
 declare const analytics;